microchip-pic-avr-examples/pic16f17146-adcc-getting-started-mplab-mcc/README.md

 -  Upon ADCC conversion done interrupt, ADCC conversion count (ADCNT), ADCC Result register (ADRES), ADCC accumulator (ADACC), ADCC filter register (ADFLT) values are sent to the data visualizer using UART.
 - When ADCNT = ADCC repeat count (ADRPT) the ADCNT, the filtered value will be equal to the average of no. of ADCC results to be accumulated.
 Light intensity is calculated by using the filtered value.

-ADCC Count, ADCC result, ADCC accumulator value, ADCC filtered value and averaged value of ADRPT samples (16) corresponding to the Ambient light and converted Ambient light intensity will be displayed on the time plot window in graphical format every 100 ms.
+ADCC Count, ADCC result, ADCC accumulator value, ADCC filtered value and averaged value of ADRPT samples (16) corresponding to the ambient light and converted ambient light intensity will be displayed on the time plot window in graphical format every 100 ms.

 ![ADCC_Average](images/average_graph.gif)